DE-RSE/de-rse.github.io/en/conf2019/call.md

 ### Formats

-#### Workshops
+#### Workshops, splinter meetings, BoFs

 Workshops are interactive sessions that give attendees the chance to collaborate on a specific topic.
-They may take different forms, e.g., as hands-on tutorial, discussion and [speed-blogging](https://www.software.ac.uk/term/speed-blogging) session, hack session, etc.
+They may take different forms, e.g., as hands-on tutorial, discussion and [speed-blogging](https://www.software.ac.uk/term/speed-blogging) session, hack session, etc., as well as splinter meetings for special interest groups, and birds-of-a-feather (BoF) events.

-Workshops run over a length of either *90 or 180 minutes*.
+Workshops, splinter meetings and BoFs run over a length of either *90 or 180 minutes*.

 #### Talks